Lightmatter/django-hydra/docs/source/structure.rst

 Project Structure
 ==============================

 This project is divided into 2 major parts: Alpine.js to provide additional front end functionality and a Django backend.
-It's the Django server is deployed with precompiled static assets

 `/frontend`- The Alpine.js project root, contains static assets (such as CSS and TypeScript) that will be served by Vite `/{{ cookiecutter.project_name }}` - the Django project folder